 NURS 225- Comprehensive Predictor Capstone.
 One credit hour.
 Provides the student with skills and content in preparation for taking the Comprehensive Predictor ATI examination.
 The student is required to meet a set score on the Comprehensive Predictor.
-Should a student not earn the required score, the student will be given an "Incomplete" and will have the opportunity to retake the examination.
-Should the student not receive the required score, the student will earn an "F" in the course and be required to register for the course again.
-Each student has two opportunities to meet the required score.
-A third attempt will require the student to pay for the examination again.
 To enroll in the course, students must be in the final semester of the nursing program.